June 2018 Newsletter

 74 MRI patients pre and post anxiety reduction interventions.
 Key findings: (a) anxiety significantly reduced for groups undergoing video demonstration intervention and telephone conversation with radiographer intervention; (b) video and telephone interventions had no significant differences in anxiety reduction; (c) over half of patients admitted to anxiety before MRI; and (d) possible outcome of MRI results was most common reason given for pre-MRI anxiety.

-Let us know about your research by sending an email to our senior product manager, Issa, at firstname.lastname@example.org.
+Let us know about your research by sending an email to our team at firstname.lastname@example.org.

 Burnout is taking the professional world by storm.
 We compiled 5 traditional approaches to burnout and discussed the pros and cons of each.
 Read more now!